AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61756-boosting-advanced-sales-rule-filter.md

 ## Issue

-Performance degradation due to full table scan in `magento_salesrule_filter` query.
+The `magento_salesrule_filter` query performs a full table scan without utilizing indexes, leading to performance degradation of the `AdvancedSalesRule` filters when there are many records in the table.

 <u>Steps to reproduce</u>:

-1. Checkout with multiple active [!DNL sales rules].
+1. Checkout with multiple active sales rules.

 <u>Expected results</u>:

-Improved performance of [!DNL sales rules].
+Improved performance of sales rules.

 <u>Actual results</u>: